 It also activates creatine and ATP (adenosine triphosphate), the energy molecule of the cell.
 So it helps to increase energy in those ways too.

 Magnesium also helps to prevent migraines, relieve pain, improve sleep, and maintain healthy blood pressure.

 Here’s an interesting study found in the journal Atherosclerosis: it followed more than 4,200 people for 10 years.
 And it found that the rate of death form heart problems was “more than 50% higher” for people with low magnesium.
 And amazingly, the death rate from all causes was 10 times higher in people getting the least magnesium!

 What’s relevant to this article is this: magnesium is also known to regulate the body’s stress response, thereby helping to keep the adrenal stress hormones (such as cortisol) under control.
 Which has earned magnesium nicknames like “the ultimate chill pill”, and “the great relaxer”.

 Yet health experts generally agree that the majority of Americans are woefully deficient in magnesium.
 In fact, some estimates indicate that as much as 80% of Americans are deficient in this essential mineral.
 Some research even shows that only about 25 percent of adults get the recommended daily amounts; which is 400 to 420 mg for men, and 310 to 320 mg for women.

-The foods with the highest amounts of magnesium are, from highest to lowest: pumpkin seeds, wheat bran, sesame seeds, Brazil nuts, almonds, sunflower seeds, organic cocoa, cashews, walnuts, blackstrap molasses, black beans, soybeans, Swiss chard, quinoa and brown rice.
+The foods with the highest amounts of magnesium are, from highest to lowest: pumpkin seeds, wheat bran, hemp seeds, sesame seeds, Brazil nuts, almonds, sunflower seeds, organic cocoa, cashews, walnuts, blackstrap molasses, black beans, soybeans, Swiss chard, quinoa and brown rice.

 Hard water (water high in minerals) is also a good source of magnesium; which may be one reason for the longevity of people in parts of the country where they drink hard water.